"Anyone who is a real Steps fan knows the kind of music I like, and they know I would be much happier standing still!"

 Let’s talk My Wildest Dreams and the brilliant pre-order strategy.
 The album comes with a candle!
 Whose idea was that?

 “Like with Steps, we just did a four-single boxset; I’ve found with our fans that they love a collection.
 So we knew we wanted to have a little gift.
 And then, it was my suggestion.
 Put the album on, light the candle – you can have a lovely time.
 Get the bath on!
 I said it half not expecting for us to be able to do it, but there is a candle, it’s happening and it’s amazing.
 I love a candle."

 There’s an impressive list of collaborators on the record including Steve Anderson and the legendary Diane Warren.
 How did the Diane connection come about?

 “My A&R contacted Diane and she sent the song [Don't Leave Me in This Love Alone].
 It was hanging around for ages, we didn’t just want to put it on the album for the sake of it because it’s Diane Warren.
 But it’s such a brilliant song, and actually, the demo is very different.
 Steve Anderson put this amazing, massive production on it and it’s turned out, really, really well.
 It’s a dream come true and one to tick off my bucket list.”

 What's your personal highlight on the album fans should look out for?

 “I think my favourite is a song called These Wings which I loved from the very second I heard it.
 In February I went on a trip to Iceland with friends and it was sent to me when I was on this minibus for hours.
 I put my headphones on and listened to it over and over and over for at least an hour and a half.
 It’s just one of those songs that I knew if I sung it, it would be right.”

-Claire Richards' debut solo album Wildest Dreams is released on November 2.
-The lead single On My Own and buzz track Deep Waters are available now.
+Claire Richards' debut solo album My Wildest Dreams is released on February 1.